-Annually more than 90 schools and about 1500 students participate in the four contests in Texas.
+More than 90 schools and about 1500 students participate in the four contests in Texas each year.
 It is the largest and most active German contest system in the United States.
-The success of the Contests is due in part to a tradition begun early 70 years ago in Austin at the University of Texas and Texas Tech University in Lubbock, where high school students went to compete and the universities presented plays for them.
+The success of the contests is due in part to a tradition begun early 70 years ago in Austin at the University of Texas and Texas Tech University in Lubbock, where high school students went to compete and the universities presented plays for them.
 Today college and university professors and students are judges.
 There are at least 135 judges at each competition.

 Click on the following links for more information regarding each regional contest: